Frequently Asked Questions

 General Information

-GitSet.dev serves as a comprehensive platform that streamlines Git-related documentation processes.
-The platform offers tools for automated README generation, .gitignore file creation, semantic commit message generation, tags & releases management, repository assessment, code decommenter, dependencies handler, leveraging advanced AI technology to enhance developer workflows.
+Gitset.dev serves as a comprehensive platform that streamlines Git-related documentation processes.
+The platform offers tools for automated README generation, .gitignore file creation, semantic commit message generation, tags & releases management, issues crafter, pull requests maker, code decommenter, dependencies handler, leveraging advanced AI technology to enhance developer workflows.

 Public AI-Readme Generator: Automatically generates professional README.md files for any public repository by analyzing the project's content.
 This feature, requiring OAuth authentication, creates comprehensive documentation, including project features, installation instructions, usage guidelines, and contribution rules.
 Users can request modifications to the initial output, receiving different versions based on specific needs.
 The tool also allows users to compare various versions, ensuring the README aligns with the repository's presentation and functional requirements.